-Modeling for Generator Studies: For generator interconnection studies, the analysis will be conducted with the new generation and all other local generation at full output, at both minimum load and peak load conditions, to determine whether the aggregate of the generation in the local area can be delivered to the aggregate of load on the transmission system.
-A generator must be directly connected to the GRE transmission system to be considered for network upgrades identified in the GRE LPC analysis.
+For generator interconnection studies, the analysis will be conducted with the new generation and all other local generation at full output, at both minimum load and peak load conditions, to determine whether the aggregate of the generation in the local area can be delivered to the aggregate of load on the transmission system.
+A generator must be directly connected to the GRE transmission system to be considered for network upgrades identified in the GRE LPC analysis, however any generation that has no alternative path to the greater transmission grid but through GRE transmission corridor or breaker stations will be considered connecting to the GRE transmission system.